VIRTUAL DATA ROOM 101

 Portfolio Company Aquisition: Private equity firms must perform due diligence on companies to become part of the PE fund.
 They often use VDRs to host the information used for the PE fund to perform due diligence on the potential portfolio company.

 Private Equity Fundraising: Private equity funds raise money from investors so that they can make investments in an effort to generate a return.
-Virtual data rooms can be used to host documents for the fund so that potenial investors can do their due diligence.
+Virtual data rooms can be used to host documents for the fund so that potential investors can do their due diligence.

 Portfolio Company Sale: As a PE fund winds down, they often sell or combine portfolio companies and/or entities to generate returns.
 Virtual data rooms can be used to store the documents used for the buying company to perform due diligence on the portfolio company.

-IPOs: When a private portolio company goes public and ready for the first sale of stock, private equity funds use VDRs to due diligence on the company issuing stock and also for the regulators to review documents for IPO compliance.
+IPOs: When a private portfolio company goes public and ready for the first sale of stock, private equity funds use VDRs to due diligence on the company issuing stock and also for the regulators to review documents for IPO compliance.

 Virtual Data Rooms for Asset Backed Securities (ABS)